jamsocket/jamsocket/README.md

   $ jamsocket spawn [SERVICE] [-e <value>] [-g <value>] [-p <value>] [-t <value>]

 FLAGS
-  -e, --env=<value>    optional JSON object of environment variables to pass to the container -g, --grace=<value>  optional grace period (in seconds) to wait after last connection is closed before shutting down
+  -e, --env=<value>...  optional environment variables to pass to the container -g, --grace=<value>   optional grace period (in seconds) to wait after last connection is closed before shutting down
                         container
   -p, --port=<value>    optional port for jamsocket to proxy requests to (default is 8080) -t, --tag=<value>     optional tag for the service to spawn (default is latest)

 DESCRIPTION
   Spawns a session-lived application backend from the provided docker image